 Our network has grown from 40 members across 10 different disciplines at our first conference in 1997 to more than 350 members by our 24th Annual Conference in 2018.
 Our members are primarily based in Australia and New Zealand, but also come from South-East Asia and elsewhere.

 The 26th AHSN Conference will take place from Wednesday afternoon to Friday evening, 5-7 February 2020 at the Griffith University South Bank Brisbane campus.
-It is hosted by Professor Cliff Goddard, School of Humanities, Languages and Social Science, Griffith University, Brisbane, and Reza Arab, PhD candidate in Linguistics, Griffith University.
-The general theme of the conference will be “Humour and Belonging” (embracing non-belonging, exclusion etc).
+It is hosted by Professor Cliff Goddard, School of Humanities, Languages and Social Science, Griffith University, Brisbane, and the Griffith Centre for Social and Cultural Research (GCSCR).